 Another major benefit of globalization and free trade is that the prices of commodities remain down.

-As globalization has eradicated monopoly with multiple multinational companies competing for markets, these companies try to keep their product’s price down to beat the competitors.
+As globalization has eradicated monopolies with multiple multinational companies competing for markets, these companies try to keep their product prices down to beat the competitors.

 Ultimately, it benefits the locals residing in the country who can access the goods at a lower and justified price.

 In today’s globalized world, where people can freely move across borders, students get better educational opportunities.